 The City uses its General Fund, Arena Fund, and ABC Fund to account for all governmental activity.
 In lieu of establishing a special revenue fund for capital projects, the City reflects acquisition and construction activities financed by governmental grants as "special projects" within the general fund.
+These may also include "flow through" projects for other organizations.
 The City generally does not capitalize construction period interest in governmental funds.